sphinx-labs/sphinx/docs/ci-foundry-proposals.md

 ## 5. Create the dry run workflow

-This workflow run the `propose` command with the `--dry-run` flag to simulate a proposal without actually submitting it.
+This workflow runs the `propose` command with the `--dry-run` flag to simulate a proposal without actually submitting it.

 Copy and paste the following template into your `sphinx.dry-run.yml` file: